Here is the transcript of our Facebook Live on Thursday 16th April to help our community of migrant domestic workers go through COVID-19 challenges.

 Hi everyone, I am Jenely, Uplifters Community Building Officer.
 I am with Marie, Uplifters Founder and CEO.

-Uplifters is a non profit organization dedicated to empowering underprivileged communities with online education and peer support.
+Uplifters is a non-profit organization dedicated to empowering underprivileged communities with online education and peer support.
 We offer a free online money management course for domestic workers.
-You just need to click “ Send Message” on our Facebook page to enroll. https://www.facebook.com/uplifters.community/.
+You just need to click “ Send Message” on our Facebook page to enrol. https://www.facebook.com/uplifters.community/.
 This is the fourth episode of our Antivirus series and we are very happy to be here with you tonight.

 These are challenging times for all of us, especially for our community.
 Our objective with this Antivirus Video Live is to reply to your questions if we can or collect them and consult with professionals afterwards so we can answer them later.
 We also want to just be there together, provide comfort to each other in these difficult situations, we will go through it together.
 Uplifters is first and foremost a community and we will go through these difficult times with you.